 Though it may never reach the same heights it once did, GameStop stock is currently selling at upwards of $100 a share.
 Its recent rise allowed Kaliyu to recoup some of his losses.
 “The other day, I bought it,” he said.
 “I bought at like $83.
 And then I sold it at like $91.
 Nice to have a little bit of my money back.”

 Unlike his first investment, this time he acknowledged from the start that “it was a straight gamble.”

 Students involved in finance organizations on campus offered words of warning to those who might have been inspired by the GameStop saga to try their hand in the stock market.

 “I would recommend maybe not playing with some of these more risky areas, at least initially,” Jain said in reference to financial speculation.

-Donka and Taxali struck a different note.
+Kaliyu and John struck a different note.
 Regardless of having lost or gained money, neither harbored regrets.

-“Even though I lost money, I definitely think it was worth it, cause it was a really cool experience,” Donka said.
+“Even though I lost money, I definitely think it was worth it, cause it was a really cool experience,” Kaliyu said.
 “I had a great time.”